prismofeverything/pigeon/README.md

 ## Usage

-Pigeon will accept a series of archetypes as java.util.Collecitons to be matched against, and then respond with the closest match given an unidentified input collection.
+Pigeon will accept a series of archetypes as java.util.Collections to be matched against, and then respond with the closest match given an unidentified input collection.

 To instantiate the classifier, simply: